 On August 16, 1645, French philosopher and moralist Jean de La Bruyère was born.
 La Bruyère is best known for one work, Les Caractères de Théophraste traduits du grec avec Les Caractères ou les moeurs de ce siècle (1688; The Characters, or the Manners of the Age, with The Characters of Theophrastus), which is considered to be one of the masterpieces of French literature.

 In 1688, Jean de La Bruyère’s Caractères was published.
 As Nicolas de Malézieu had predicted, the work brought him “bien des lecteurs et bien des ennemis” (many readers and many enemies).
-It appeared as an appendage to his translation of the 4th-century BC character writer Theophrastus.
-La Bruyère was also that of Theophrastus: “to define qualities such as dissimulation, flattery, or rusticity and then to give instances of them in actual people, making reflections on the ‘characters’, or ‘characteristics’, of the time, for the purpose of reforming manners.”
+It appeared as an appendage to his translation of Theophrastus.
+La Bruyère’s aim was also that of Theophrastus: “to define qualities such as dissimulation, flattery, or rusticity and then to give instances of them in actual people, making reflections on the ‘characters’, or ‘characteristics’, of the time, for the purpose of reforming manners.”
 During La Bruyère’s lifetime, eight editions of the Caractères appeared.
 Because of their popularity, the portrait sketches were expanded and readers even started to put real names to the personages.
 La Bruyère’s satire was constantly sharpened by variety of presentation, and he achieves vivid stylistic effects, which were admired by such eminent writers as the 19th-century novelists Gustave Flaubert and the Goncourt brothers.
+The plan of the book is thoroughly original, if that term may be accorded to a novel, and skillful combination of elements exists in it.
+The treatise of Theophrastus may have furnished the concept, but it gave little more.
+With the ethical generalizations and social Dutch paintings accompanying his original, La Bruyère combined the peculiarities of the Montaigne Essais, of the Pensées, and Maximes of which Pascal and La Rochefoucauld are the masters respectively, and lastly of that peculiar seventeenth century product, the “portrait” or elaborate literary picture of the personal and mental characteristics of an individual.

 References and Further Reading: